OGE Energy Corp. research snapshot

 Moat

 The strongest barriers are the franchised service territory, transmission and distribution footprint, generation fleet, operating scale, local relationships, and the cost and complexity of building a competing grid.
-In 2025, OG&E served 913,305 customers, rising to 915,232 in Q1 2026.
+In Q2 2026, OG&E served 917,157 customers, up from 909,131 a year earlier.
 The moat is real, but regulators, distributed generation, energy efficiency, and public resistance to rate increases limit pricing power.

 Munger risk inversion

-The thesis can fail if OGE spends ahead of demand, cannot recover new costs on time, faces construction delays or outages, carries higher debt at higher rates, loses investment-grade flexibility, or finds that data-center demand is delayed or concentrated in customers whose credit or usage is weaker than expected.
-Extreme weather, cyber incidents, fuel volatility, and stranded fossil assets add non-linear downside paths.
+The thesis can fail if OGE spends ahead of demand, cannot recover new costs on time, faces construction delays or outages, carries higher debt at higher rates, loses investment-grade flexibility, or finds that large-load demand is delayed or concentrated in customers whose credit or usage is weaker than expected.
+The Arkansas denials on Horseshoe Lake Units 13 and 14, the Oklahoma CWIP dismissal on appeal, extreme weather, cyber incidents, fuel volatility, the SPP refund order, and stranded fossil assets add non-linear downside paths.

 Management

 Sean Trauschke has led OGE as CEO since 2015 and also serves as chairman and president.
 The company produced $470.7 million of 2025 net income and raised diluted EPS to $2.32 from $2.19.
+Q2 2026 EPS rose to $0.56 from $0.53, guidance was reaffirmed, and Moody’s revised both OGE and OG&E outlooks to stable from negative on April 20, 2026.
 Management is now asking investors to underwrite a $7.285 billion 2026 to 2030 capital plan, a 5% to 7% EPS growth target, and continued dividends.
 The key test is return quality and credit discipline, not capex size alone.

 Industry trend

-Electricity demand has moved from a long flat period toward a more constructive cycle.
-EIA's May 2026 outlook forecast U.S. electricity consumption growth of 1.3% in 2026 and 3.1% in 2027, led by commercial demand that includes data centers.
-OGE's Google agreement requires Google to pay 100% of interconnection costs and its contracted share of generation, which may reduce cost-shifting risk, but local regulation and project execution still determine the realized benefit.
+Electricity demand has moved toward a more constructive cycle, with data centers and other large loads as the leading demand driver.
+OG&E filed a special contract with Google in May 2026 and an extra-large-load tariff in June 2026, and its 2026 IRP identifies capacity needs of 1,922 MW by the 2031/2032 winter season.
+The Google agreement requires Google to pay 100% of interconnection costs and its contracted share of generation, which may reduce cost-shifting risk, but local regulation and project execution still determine the realized benefit.

 Valuation and margin of safety